amsgames/laravel-shop/README.md

 $cart->clear();
 ```

-This methods can be chained:
+These methods can be chained:

 ```php
 $cart->add($product, 5)